Explore Vaasa and Finland

 • Spring semester: January 1st to May 31st

-Other renting possibilities can be found for example from: www.pikipruukki.com, studiebostader.fi or Vuokraovi
+There are other options as well to rent an apartment.
+Apartments can be found for example from: www.pikipruukki.com, studiebostader.fi, Housingtarget.com or Vuokraovi

 Health Care and Insurance